Day(s)

 Apply now and get approved for your Utah medical marijuana card today.
 Simply fill out our easy application, and one of our licensed marijuana doctors will review your medical conditions and approve your application in no time.

-Top MMJ Doctors
+Top Rated Doctors

 Secure Online Evaluations

-100% Money Back Assured
+100% Money Back Guaranteed

-24/7 Customer Assistance
+24/7 Online Assistance

 How do I get a Medical Marijuana Card in Utah?

-Sign-up and schedule your appointment.
+Sign-up and schedule your appointment

 Schedule an appointment with a licensed healthcare professional by completing an evaluation form on My MMJ Doctor.

-Connect to the doctor and get evaluated.
+Connect to the doctor and get evaluated

 Our doctor will examine your medical condition during the consultation and determine whether you qualify for a medical cannabis card in Utah.
 The evaluation typically takes 10-15 minutes.

-Get your Utah medical marijuana card.
+Get your Utah medical marijuana card

 Once the registered physician issues a recommendation, you can submit your application to the Utah Department of Health and Human Services.
 The department will process your application and issue a medical cannabis card to you.